zackforbing/ruby-submissions/1605/module_4_assignments/ideabox2.0/debhamel/debhamel.md

 ### Link to a specific block of your code on Github that you are proud of
-* Why were you proud of this piece of code? https://github.com/deborahleehamel/idea_box/blob/master/app/assets/javascripts/ideas.js#L11-L24
+* Why were you proud of this piece of code? https://github.com/deborahleehamel/idea_box/blob/master/app/assets/javascripts/ideas.js#L11-L24 This was my first project built out with javascript.
+My first foray into jQuery, so I was pleased that I got it to work.

 ### Link to a specific block of your code on Github that you feel not great about
 * Why do you feel not awesome about the code?
-What challenges did you face trying to write/refactor it? https://github.com/deborahleehamel/idea_box/blob/master/app/assets/javascripts/ideas.js#L63-L79 https://github.com/deborahleehamel/idea_box/blob/more_testing/spec/features/user_can_delete_idea_spec.rb#L10
+What challenges did you face trying to write/refactor it? https://github.com/deborahleehamel/idea_box/blob/master/app/assets/javascripts/ideas.js#L63-L79

+I was only able to build part of this feature.
+I tried to use on.('change'), but didn't get there with it and ran out of time. https://github.com/deborahleehamel/idea_box/blob/more_testing/spec/features/user_can_delete_idea_spec.rb#L10 Not able to get capybara to click on a specific "Delete" button.
+Tried passing selectors and/or my specific idea.id within, using find and match examples to click on "Delete" button.

 ### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.